-- · "FOR" each of the director nominees listed in this Proxy Statement. - · "ONE YEAR" for the frequency of future say on pay votes. - "FOR" the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for 2022.
+- "FOR" each of the director nominees listed in this Proxy Statement. - "FOR" the approval of the compensation of our named executive officers. - "FOR" the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for 2023.